The MPI for Nuclear Physics performs both experimental and theoretical fundamental research in two interdisciplinary

 The theoretical work on particle and astroparticle physics is concerned with phenomenological questions about neutrino physics, the nature of Dark Matter, and their cosmological implications, e. g., immediately after the Big Bang.
 Combining the results from neutrino physics, astroparticle physics, and accelerator experiments provides direct and indirect evidence for some new physics beyond the Standard Model of particle physics that is very successful but needs an extension.

 Together with international partners of the XENON collaboration, MPIK researchers are hunting WIMPs, the most promising candidates for Dark Matter in the Universe.
 Furthermore, they pursue several international large-scale experiments on fundamental topics in neutrino physics.
-The GERDA project searches for neutrinoless double-beta decay – an extremely rare process if it exists at all.
+The GERDA project searches for the neutrinoless double-beta decay – an extremely rare process if it exists at all.
 An observation would answer the question if neutrinos and antineutrinos are identical, which has major implications for particle physics and cosmology.
 The Double Chooz experiment used neutrinos from a nuclear power plant to investigate neutrino oscillations, a quantum mechanical transition between the three neutrino types at macroscopic distances.
 Using the same technoloy, the STEREO detector is investigating whether also a new type of neutrinos, so-called sterile neutrinos exist.
 The CONUS project uses reactor neutrinos to demonstrate coherent neutrino scattering which will allow in the future measurements of fundamental quantities.

 What can we learn from the exact mass of nuclei?
 How are molecules formed in outer space?
 What are the properties of highly charged ions?